JonathanMEdwards/subtext10/doc/language.md

 let foo = temp ...
 temp ...
 ```
-A `let` item is also hidden from references outside the block.
+A `let` item is hidden from references outside the block.
+However it must be referenced by name within the block (or nested code blocks), otherwise it will be reported as an unused value error

 ### Exports